Minister of Transport of Norway

 The Minister of Transport (Samferdelsministeren) is a Councillor of State and Chief of the Norwegian Ministry of Transport.
-The post has been held by Jon-Ivar Nygård of the Labour Party since 2021.
+The post has been held by Kamzy Gunaratnam of the Labour Party since 2026.
 The ministry is responsible for policy and public operations within postal services, telecommunications, civil aviation, public roads, rail transport, and public transport, including ferry services that are part of national roads and coastal transport infrastructure.
 The ministry has seven agencies and four limited companies, including the airport operator Avinor, railway operator Vy, the Norwegian National Rail Administration, the Norwegian Public Roads Administration, and Norway Post.
 There are also inspectorates and authorities related to accident investigation, civil aviation, and railways.

 The position was created with the ministry on 22 February 1946, when Nils Langhelle (Labour) was appointed.
 The ministry and minister positions were split out from the Ministry of Labour.
 Twenty-eight people have held the position, representing six parties.
 Sixteen people have represented the Labour Party, five for the Centre Party, two for the Christian Democratic Party, the Conservative Party, and the Liberal Party, and one for the Progress Party.
 Kjell Opseth (Labour) is the longest-sitting minister, who sat a week short of six years.
 Lars Leiro (Centre) sat for only four weeks, giving him the shortest tenure.
 He both succeeded and preceded Trygve Bratteli, the only person to have held the position twice and the only officeholder to later become Prime Minister.